adioshun/gitBook_DeepDrive/paper2014-depthmap-prediction.md

 ```
 [17] D. Scharstein and R. Szeliski.
 A taxonomy and evaluation of dense two-frame stereo correspondence algorithms.
 IJCV, 47:7–42, 2002.
 ```
-- Yet the monocular case often arises inpractice: Potential applications include better understandings of the many images distributed on the web and social media outlets, real estate listings, and shopping sites.

-These include many examplesof both indoor and outdoor scenes.

 There are likely several reasons why the monocular case has not yet been tackled to the same degreeas the stereo one.